slbabin/multicooker/README.md

 <img src="docs/lighthouse.png">
 </details>

+__Bugs__

+- When checking the page Specs on a large screen, I  noticed that a margin appeared on the top of the main image section.
+This marging shifted down the main image container box and it appeared to be cut off from the bottom.
+I couldn't find what was causing that margin, however, I was able to fix this issue by creating an additional breakpoint with the min-width 1900px and adding a background-position-y: 25% attribute to it.

 ## Deployment
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. On the Repository page, click on the "Settings" button.